bjanesh/bjanesh.github.io/wopr.md

 **Getting started**

 0. Log in to your account.
-1. Create a working folder under `/ssd1` with an appropriate name for your data.
+1. First time users should initialize `IRAF` by doing the following:
+    a. navigate to your home directory: `cd ~`
+    b. create an IRAF folder: `mkdir iraf`
+    c. navigate to the iraf folder: `cd iraf`
+    d. initialize IRAF: `mkiraf`
+    e. (optional) copy your preferred `login.cl` file with `scp` or `sftp`
+    f. start, and then exit pyraf: `pyraf`, then `.exit`
 2. Get your QuickReduced data using the Download option on ODI-PPA.
-You probably want to use the `wget` option.
-Navigate to your data folder and paste the command.
+You probably want to use the `wget` option, so leave the "Tar exposure directories" box **unchecked**.
+Navigate to `/ssd1` and paste the command.
+3. Your images will download to a folder named, appropriately, `images`.
+Rename this folder to match your object name, e.g. `mv images m15`.
+4. Navigate into the folder with the images and uncompress them: `funpack *.fz`.
+This will take a few minutes.
+If you're worried about space, delete the compressed images `rm *.fz`.
+Otherwise you may wish to keep them until you are sure your data processed correctly.
-3. Copy and edit a `config.yaml` file to include the appropriate options for your data.
+5. Copy and edit a `config.yaml` file to include the appropriate options for your data: `cp $ODI_CONFIG config.yaml`. **UPDATE 26 January 2017:** illumination correction should be turned off.
-4. Run the `odi-tools` data processing scripts as needed.
+6. Run the `odi-tools` data processing scripts `odi_process.py`, `odi_scalestack_process.py` as needed.
-5. Run the clean-up script.
-This will *compress & move* your final products to your home folder and ***delete*** all intermediate data.
+7. Run the clean-up script `odi_cleanup.py`.
+This will *compress & move* your final products to a `.tar.gz` file in `/ssd1`.
+You can then copy this file to your own machine.
 Don't do this until you are satisfied with your final results!
-6. Notify an administrator when you are finished processing your data.
+8. Notify an administrator (Bob) when you are finished processing your data.

-<iframe src="https://teamup.com/ks78bf366c93189e18" frameborder="0" width="100%" height="350"></iframe>
+<iframe src="https://teamup.com/ks78bf366c93189e18" frameborder="0" width="100%" height="400"></iframe>